What a Girl Wants (film): Plot

 Daphne inadvertently wins over the British aristocracy, including the elderly royal Princess Charlotte.
 However, Henry's political campaign suffers due to Daphne's flamboyant behavior and his subsequent misbehavior with her.
 He convinces Daphne to assume the more dignified manner of the Dashwood lineage, after which Henry's polling numbers quickly improve.
-However, Ian is disappointed in Daphne's new behavior and eventually breaks up with her.
+However, Ian is hurt by Daphne's new behavior and eventually breaks up with her.

-During her Debutante party, hosted by her father, Jocelyne invites Libby to attend, while Daphne overhears Alistair telling Glynnis how he "got rid" of her mother.
+During her Debutante party hosted by her father, Jocelyne invites Libby to attend, while Daphne overhears Alistair telling Glynnis how he "got rid" of her mother.
 When Daphne confronts him, Glynnis locks her in another room.
 Then she asks Ian, the band's lead singer, to announce the father–daughter dance.
 Libby frees Daphne, but when they see Henry dancing with Clarissa, Daphne tells Henry she is returning to the United States.

 Sometime later, Henry announces that he is withdrawing from the election.

-As Henry leaves the press conference, he discovers that Alistair knew about Libby's pregnancy and manipulated their separation.
+As he leaves the press conference, he discovers that Alistair knew about Libby's pregnancy and manipulated their separation.
 He punches him in the face for this deceit, then breaks off his engagement to Glynnis.

 Henry reunites with Daphne and Libby at a wedding ceremony, telling Daphne that he loves her for who she is.
 They reconcile and engage in a father–daughter dance.
 Ian reunites with Daphne and Henry apologizes to Libby.

-Later, Glynnis marries a wealthy nobleman and Clarissa marries Armistead while Alistair now works on a London tour bus.
-Henry and Libby legally marry in another Bedouin ceremony, while Daphne is accepted into the University of Oxford, now in a relationship with Ian.
+Later, Glynnis marries a compulsively talkative wealthy nobleman.
+Clarissa marries Armistead.
+Alistair works on a London tour bus.
+Henry and Libby legally marry in another Bedouin ceremony.
+Daphne is accepted into the University of Oxford, now in a relationship with Ian.